-Because the trader never owns the asset, the costs are far lower, there are no restrictions on trading short, and an investment can be leveraged.
+Because the trader never owns the asset, the costs are far lower, there are no restrictions on short trading, and an investment can be leveraged by up to times.

 You can visit the Education section to learn more about CFDs.

-Make Friedberg Direct your CFD broker and enjoy competitive spreads and leverage as well as the benefits of trading with a regulated Canadian broker!
+Make Friedberg Direct your CFD broker and enjoy the benefits of trading with a Canadian regulated broker!